trulience/public/reactjs/trulience-ai/README.md

-# Sample app to demo usage of Trulience SDK with default TTS/SST via npm
+# Sample app to demonstrate usage of the Trulience SDK with SST/LLM/TTS providers via npm

-This application can be run as a standalone app or integrated into an iframe.
+This application can be run as a standalone app or integrated by embedding it into an iframe.

 ### Run the following commands to get it working